Zombies

 These are distinctly

-different from your average zombies--they're heaps
+different from your average zombies--they're actually

-lower-level whip forms and reform elsewhere.
+from lower-level whip forms and reform elsewhere.

 It took a lot